1. Vermouth time

 Throughout the years, the art of mixing wines with plants and other products continued thanks to pharmacists, monks and alchemists.

-The modern concept of Vermouth came from Italy, more specifically in Milan.
+The modern concept of Vermouth came from Italy.

 In 1786, Antonio Benedetto Carpano created a vermouth based on muscatel, caramel, sugar, herbs and spices.